What is Privacy Shield?

 If I join Privacy Shield will the US authorities play a greater role?

-Almost certainly.
 There is likely to be more supervision by the US authorities than there was under Safe Harbor.
 It is not true to say there was no Safe Harbor enforcement (for example we looked at the investigation into TRUSTe here – http://www.corderycompliance.com/further-safe-harbor-enforcement-from-the-federal-trade-commission/) but both the European Commission and the European Parliament have called for tougher enforcement.

 Is Privacy Shield bullet proof?

-Probably not.
 Penny Pritzker, the former US State Secretary of Commerce, said on 12 July 2016 in announcing the deal that she thought it would ‘withstand scrutiny’ and that she had been speaking with the chair of WP29 to try and reduce her concerns.
 Commissioner Jourová also said she was confident it would survive a court challenge.
 In our view it is unlikely that the concerns about Privacy Shield will disappear so quickly.
 We talked about the challenges to Privacy Shield when we spoke with Max Schrems on 21 October 2016.
 You can find a summary of that interview here – http://www.corderycompliance.com/interview-with-max-schrems/.
 Max Schrems said in that interview “Privacy Shield is Safe Harbor with flowers on it – it will probably be killed by the European Court”.

 The successful challenge to the EU – Canada PNR data sharing agreement in July 2017 would suggest that the ECJ’s position has not changed too much since the original Schrems decision.

 We understand that Commissioner Jourová wrote to the US administration on the 26 July 2018 saying that the US administration needed to take action to save Privacy Shield by the 26 October 2018.
 We understand that as a result, US Secretary of Commerce Wilbur Ross has agreed to meet with Commissioner Jourová in Brussels in October 2018 as part of the Privacy Shield annual review process.
 In an effort to meet some of Europe’s concerns the US appointed a new Privacy Shield Ombudsperson, Manisha Singh, in September 2018.
 The US Federal Trade Commission (FTC) also took action in September 2018 against four companies who falsely claimed that they were part of the Privacy Shield scheme.

 Could it be challenged by Regulators?